 For any $j \in \mathcal V_q(i)$, we independently present the permutations $(r_{i,q}, r_{j,q})$ and $(r_{j,q}, r_{i,q})$ to $M_i$.
 If the model selects its own response $r_{i,q}$ in both queries, it is recorded as a firm self-preference.
 Accordingly, we define:

 Therefore, $\rho_i$ represents the proportion of equal-quality pairings with third-party models where model $M_i$ consistently chooses its own output regardless of the presentation order.

-Relying solely on $\rho_i$ is insufficient to distinguish pure self-preference from general target biases.
+However, relying solely on $\rho_i$ is insufficient to distinguish pure self-preference from general target biases.
 If a model inherently favors a certain writing style, it might also select its own response more frequently in comparisons involving its own outputs.
 To address this, we further construct a third-party baseline that excludes the model's own responses.
 For each question $q$, we define:

 Here, $\mathcal B_q(i)$ consists of all ordered pairs of third-party models $(j,k)$, where $r_{j,q}$ and $r_{k,q}$ are not only equal in quality to each other but also fall into the same equal-quality neighborhood as $r_{i,q}$.
 We systematically designate the first element of the ordered pair, $r_{j,q}$, as the target response.
 The corresponding total number of third-party baseline combinations is: